SafeBoda/heroku-buildpack-deploy-commands/README.md

-Run a shell script as part of a Heroku app build.
+Run a shell script during the creation of your Heroku slug.